espra/core/README.md

 * [Mathew Ryden], oierw — designed many aspects of the overlay
   network, crypto and networking protocols.

+* [Tom Salfield], salfield — helped work through a lot of the
+  datastore and application programming layers.

 * [Yan Minagawa], yncyrydybyl — pioneered experimentation with
   many of the Ampify concepts and co-designed the interface.

+* [Øyvind Selbek], talonlzr — designed aspects of the service
+  architecture, including video encoding.

+* [James Arthur], thruflo — implemented various trust map
+  iterations; dolumns; invented thruflo transactions.

+* [Seyi Ogunyemi], micrypt — working on actually implementing
+  the core of Ampify!

 * [Maciej Fijalkowski], fijal — implemented the bridge between
   WebKit and PyPy-based interpreters; JIT sandbox.

-* [Øyvind Selbek], talonlzr — designed aspects of the service
-  architecture, including video encoding.

 * [David Pinto], happyseaurchin — co-designed the micro-syntax
   and elements of the minimal user interface.